 - Maltase — Reduces the sugar maltose into smaller glucose molecules.

-Below is an overview of the six-step digestive process, starting with chewing, that triggers digestive enzyme secretion in your digestive tract:
+Below is an overview of the six-step digestive process, starting with chewing, that triggers DE secretion in your digestive tract:

-- Salivary amylase released in the mouth is the first digestive enzyme to assist in breaking down food into its smaller molecules, and that process continues after food enters the stomach.
+- Salivary amylase released in the mouth is the first DE to assist in digestion of molecules, and that process continues after food enters the stomach.

 - The parietal cells of the stomach are then triggered into releasing acids, pepsin and other enzymes, including gastric amylase, and the process of degrading the partially digested food into chyme (a semifluid mass of partly digested food) begins.